microsoft/ignite-learning-paths-training/aiml/aiml20/speaker-notes.md

 ### SLIDE: Enhance apps with humanlike capabilities

 The purpose of this slide it to explain AI services by way of example.
 These are services or features that previously required a human input, and can now be automated.

-### SLIDE: The vast majority of stored data is never analyzed

-Introduce the concept of "Dark Data": documents, media, sensor and app logs, etc. that contain valuable data but are difficult to analyze, especially in bulk.
-Useful information is captured in commonalities, trends, and anomalies -- but how can we extract this information?
-With AI.

-### SLIDE: Human insights convert dark data to working data

-This slide provides examples of extracting insights from dark data with AI:

-- Get trends of visitors over time, and their demographics, from an in-store camera

-- Convert meeting recordings into transcripts, annotated by speaker, and do an analysis of who is speaking the most/least

-- Take an unstructured collection of documents, analyze the content, and organize the documents by topic for easier retrieval

-- Analyze a large collection of images to find usage of the company brand/logo

-- Create metrics for customer loyalty by tracking sentiment used in social media posts

-In addition, you can surface specific insights by using Cognitive Search.
-That's the topic of AIML10 in this series: if you missed it, find the recording.

 ### SLIDE: Overview of Azure Cognitive Services

 We've talked a lot about how AI techniques can help.
 But doesn't it take a lot of data, and a lot of technical expertise, to implement?

 No. You can draw on the expertise of Microsoft Research, which has used its extensive data repositories and AI experts to create off-the-shelf AI services in Azure for you to use via simple REST API calls.

 That's Azure Cognitive Services.

 ### SLIDE: Azure Cognitive Services

 Azure Cognitive Services includes more than two dozen APIs, but at the broadest level they offer capabilities within these cateegories of human capability:

 * Vision: Understanding the content of photograws, drawings, text and handwriting, and video

 * Speech: Understand and recognize speech, and generate natural, humanlike spoken voice.

 * Language: Understand the content of written documents and text, and translate between human langauges.

 * Decision: make humanlike choices about data, content, and application user interfaces.

 * Search: answer natural language questions about the content of large, unstructured repositories.

 ### SLIDE: Azure Cognitive Services (with service names)

-In this talk, we're going to touch on just a few of the available services, and use them to enhance the website of a retailer:
+The "Search" category was covered in AIML10.
+In this talk, we're going to touch on just a few of the other available services, and use them to enhance the website of a retailer:

 Computer Vision: analyze the content of product photographs